The SystemWeaver Admin application, called swAdmin2, is a utility used by administrators to maintain user accounts in SystemWeaver Explorer.

 - Level 1: In security level 1, any library or item may be freely accessed by any user unless an access right of the library or item has been set limited to a user or group, in which case access will be limited to this setting.
 However, on level 1 all users always have Read rights regardless of access rights settings.

-- Level 2: In security level 2, access to libraries or items is limited to the explicit access rights of the library or item.
-This means that no users have rights to a library without security settings.
+- Level 2: In security level 2, access to libraries or items is limited to the explicit access rights of the library which applies to all items in that library.
+This means that no users have rights to a library without those rights being set up in the library.
 Still, on level 2 all users always have Read rights regardless of access rights settings, similar to level 1.

 - Level 3: Security level 3 is equivalent to level 2, apart from that also Read rights are governed by the library and item security setting.